Traditional Patient Matching is History: How to Link Records Despite Out-of-Date Data

 Federal institutions like ONC and private collaboratives like The Sequoia Project have made it a priority to solve the challenge of consolidating and harmonizing patient identities within health systems.
 ONC has even set a milestone for healthcare organizations to achieve a 0.5% patient record duplicate rate by 2020.1 But organizations have been addressing this challenge for over a decade, and the average duplicate rate is still 10-20%.2 Clearly, current state-of-the-art technologies and approaches are not adequate to hit this milestone.

 Verato approaches patient matching in an innovative new way—one that can get you to a 2% patient record duplicate rate in just 2 months.
-Each blog in this three-part series briefly examines a key differentiator of the Verato platform over traditional matching technologies.
-To learn more about our platform, reach out to us.
+To learn more about our Referential Matching technology, reach out to us.

 The Problem: Out-of-Date Data Makes Patient Matching a Challenge

-Matching engines—like those found in Master Patient Index (MPI) tools—are the foundational technology responsible for linking and deduplicating patient records.
-These engines use patients’ identity data as the key to making a match.
-For example, if a hospital has the following two records, then its matching engine will determine that both of those records belong to the same person and will link them:
+Patient matching engines—like those found in enterprise master patient index (EMPI) technologies—are the foundational technology responsible for linking and deduplicating patient records.
+These matching engines use patient demographic data as the key to making a match.

-But matching engines are only as accurate as the data they are using, and patient identity data is notoriously inaccurate.
-In fact, 10-20% of patient identity data in any given database is mistyped, misspelled, incomplete, or incorrect.
-Most importantly, 1% of patient identity data becomes out-of-date each month.3 For example, if Rebecca Jones changes her last name and moves (e.g. after a marriage), her old patient records suddenly contain out-of-date data.
-Next time she goes to the hospital, a duplicate record will be created because the matching engine can’t match her old information to her new information:
+But matching engines are only as accurate as the data they are comparing, and patient demographic data is notoriously inaccurate.
+In fact, 30% of patient demographic data in any given EHR or EMPI is mistyped, misspelled, incomplete, or incorrect.
+Most importantly, 12% of patient demographic data becomes out-of-date each year3.
+For example, if Rebecca Jones changes her last name and moves (e.g. after a marriage), her existing patient records suddenly contain out-of-date data, and next time she goes to the hospital, a duplicate record will be created because and the matching engine won’t match her new record to her old record.

 Because of the amount of out-of-date, incorrect, and incomplete patient data in organizations’ databases, typical matching technologies only achieve a 70% match accuracy rate.
-This leads to an excess of duplicates—and therefore to an incomplete view of patients’ medical histories.
-The Verato platform, on the other hand, achieves a 98% match accuracy rate.
-And because it is cloud-based, Verato is 6x faster to implement and 2.4x more cost effective than typical matching technologies.
+This leads to an excess of duplicate patient records—and therefore to an incomplete view of patients’ medical histories.
+Referential Matching technology is a powerful, new, totally different approach that is a quantum leap more accurate than existing technologies.